-The most important task of the founding directors is to continue developing concepts for the contents of the Humboldt Forum on the basis of existing plans, while also determining the thematic emphases for the programme of exhibitions and events both in the lead-up to the museum’s opening and afterwards.
-A further goal is to intensify, develop and encourage thematic networking in the Humboldt Forum’s interaction with its three main actors: Stiftung Preußischer Kulturbesitz – Staatlichen Museen zu Berlin represented by the Ethnologisches Museum and Museum für Asiatische Kunst / Kulturprojekte Berlin and Stadtmuseum Berlin with the exhibition about Berlin / the Humboldt-Universität zu Berlin with the Humboldt Lab.
+The most important task of the founding directors was to continue developing concepts for the contents of the Humboldt Forum on the basis of existing plans, while also determining the thematic emphases for the programme of exhibitions and events both in the lead-up to the museum’s opening and afterwards.
+A further goal was to intensify, develop and encourage thematic networking in the Humboldt Forum’s interaction with its three main actors: Stiftung Preußischer Kulturbesitz – Staatlichen Museen zu Berlin represented by the Ethnologisches Museum and Museum für Asiatische Kunst / Kulturprojekte Berlin and Stadtmuseum Berlin with the exhibition about Berlin / the Humboldt-Universität zu Berlin with the Humboldt Lab.

-The founding directors are joining forces with the Stiftung Humboldt Forum im Berliner Schloss – the foundation tasked with realizing the project – and its Executive Board member responsible for culture, Lavinia Frey, who on 15 March 2016 was also appointed managing director of the Humboldt Forum Kultur GmbH, a company founded specifically to implement the programme of exhibitions and events.
+The founding directors were joining forces with the Stiftung Humboldt Forum im Berliner Schloss – the foundation tasked with realizing the project – and its Executive Board member responsible for culture, Lavinia Frey, who on 15 March 2016 was also appointed managing director of the Humboldt Forum Kultur GmbH, a company founded specifically to implement the programme of exhibitions and events.

 "In the Humboldt Forum, collecting and research go hand in hand.
 By working with other collections and other academics, the close link between nature and culture becomes clear.
 The collections form the basis for an understanding of the interdependence of the world and allow us, in keeping with Humboldt's ap-proach, to imagine and understand the world as a whole."